The 8 Limbs of Yoga

 - Dharna (concentration) – consciously choosing to focus our attention inward

-- Dhyana (meditation) – staying in the state of focussed concentration until become one
+- Dhyana (meditation) – staying in the state of focused concentration until become one

 - Samadhi (bliss) – a state of unity and union to divine energy, the universe, or god.